uxiew/epub2MD/README.md

 # or -m
 $ epub2md -m ../../fixtures/zhihu.epub

-# Convert directly to markdown format with autospace to handle spacing between CJK and English words and Correct punctuations Only for command line use
+# Convert directly to markdown format with autocorrect to handle spacing between CJK and English words and Correct punctuations Only for command line use
 $ epub2md -M ../../fixtures/zhihu.epub

 # show other info